AgawamIdol/TheWatchTowerSkyrimeSE/README.md

 * Uncheck "Enable the Steam Overlay while in-game"

 ### Skyrim Updates
 Bethesda is still updating this game.
 When it does it will break all your mods.
-You want to make sure that steam does not automatically update teh game for you.
+You want to make sure that steam does not automatically update the game for you.
 * Right Click your game in your steam library
 * Go to Properties
 * Go to the updates Tab